We've been based at Hoo Hall in Rivenhall for over 30 years.

 "Today Chloe had our scared, rearing pony calm and quiet for a blood test within minutes, without sedation!
 Lovely to watch her using such a great method, I will be trying it myself!" - From Hayley Barker on Facebook.

-Zoë Wilson BVetMed (Hons) MRes CertAVP(EM) MRCVS (Veterinary Assistant)
+Zoë Wilson BVetMed (Hons) MRes CertAVP(EM) MRCVS (Veterinary Assistant - Currently On Maternity Leave)

 "I've lived in Essex all my life and learned to ride at Marven's Riding School at a young age.
 I studied at the Royal Veterinary College and after graduating with honours in 2008 spent 2 years working there at the equine referral hospital.
 I then went into first opinion equine practice at Bell Equine Veterinary Clinic in Kent, before undertaking a masters degree back at the RVC in the neuromuscular laboratory.
 I enjoy driving my British Native Spotted Pony 'Piggy', as well as walking my two border terriers 'Paddy' and 'Bumble'."